 Other associated signs such as psoas sign (pain on external rotation or passive extension of the right hip suggesting retrocecal appendicitis) or obturator sign (pain on internal rotation of the right hip suggesting pelvic appendicitis) are rare.

 The time course of symptoms is variable but typically progresses from early appendicitis at 12 to 24 hours to perforation at greater than 48 hours.
-Seventy-five percent of patients present within 24 hours of onset of symptoms.
+Seventy-five percent of patients present within 24 hours of the onset of symptoms.

 The risk of rupture is variable but is about 2% at 36 hours and increases about 5% every 12 hours after that.

 CT criteria for appendicitis include an enlarged appendix (greater than 6 mm in diameter), appendiceal wall thickening (greater than 2 mm), peri-appendiceal fat stranding, appendiceal wall enhancement, the presence of appendicolith (approximately 25% of patients).
+It is unusual to see air or contrast in the lumen with appendicitis due to luminal distention and possible blockage in most cases of appendicitis.
+Nonvisualization of the appendix does not rule out appendicitis.

 Ultrasound is less sensitive and specific than CT but may be useful to avoid ionizing radiation in children and pregnant women.
 MRI may also be useful for the pregnant patient with suspected appendicitis and an indeterminate ultrasound.